 Today, it generally means something pleasant.

 I think”nice” will simply mean taking something that is not living up to its potential and making sure it does.
-If that’s making things pleasant, then I’ll re-define “pleasant” as needed.

 The Year Of Format